The 10 Best FPS games for Mac

 A Good Match for: Fans of horror and survival genres.

-Brought to the Mac by Aspyr, Borderlands: The Pre-Sequel kept the winning-formula of mixing First-Person Shooter with Role-Playing elements.
+Ported by Aspyr, Borderlands: The Pre-Sequel kept the winning formula of mixing FPS gameplay with RPG mechanics.
 Here, you will kill and loot, and gain experience points and skills.
-Yet, Borderlands: The Pre-sequel added new gear, low-gravity mechanics and new skill trees.
+Yet, Borderlands: The Pre-sequel added new gear, low-gravity mechanics, and new skill trees.
 Enough features to keep you busy in the enormous universe that is entirely at your disposal.

 The game also supports up to 4-players co-op.
 And needless to say, the adventure is much more fun with friends.